| |

 Extreme right-wing politics are espoused by fervent Christian

-or another.
-Traditional anti-Semitic churchmen are frequently
+Traditional anti-Semitic churchmen are frequently quoted by

 The only political party in Britain that decrees religious allegiance